 Fiduciary Funds: Fiduciary funds are used to report assets held in a trustee capacity for others and are therefore not available to support City programs.
 The reporting focus is on net position and changes in net position and are reported using generally accepted accounting principles similar to business in the private sector.
-The City's fiduciary funds are presented in the statement of fiduciary net position by type (agency).
+The City's fiduciary funds are presented in the statement of fiduciary net position by type (custodial).
 Because by definition these assets are being held for the benefit of a third party and cannot be used to address activities or obligations of the City, these funds are not incorporated into the government-wide financial statements.

-5. Measurement Focus and Basis of Accounting
+6. Measurement Focus and Basis of Accounting

 The financial statements of the City are prepared in accordance with accounting principles generally accepted in the United States (US GAAP).
-The City's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) pronouncements and applicable Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989, unless they conflict with GASB pronouncements.
+The City's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) pronouncements.